rjwats/esp8266-react/README.md

 otaSettings.json | OTA Update configuration
 wifiSettings.json | WiFi connection settings

-The default WiFi settings configure the device to bring up an access point on start up:
+The default settings configure the device to bring up an access point on start up which can be used to configure the device:

-SSID: "ESP8266-React"
+* SSID: "ESP8266-React"
-Password: "esp-react"
+* Password: "esp-react"

-You use this access point to configure the device, so editing the above files isn't strictly necessary.

 ## Software Overview